apartmentlist/coding-challenges/hw2019/README.md

 Provide a command line program that takes in

 * Name of the file containing the bill of material
-* Capacity of the Super Delivery transportation device
+* Capacity of the Super Delivery transportation device (an integer)
-* A maximum execution time of the program in seconds
+* A maximum execution time of the program in seconds (an integer)

 For example